 Viewing Segment Results

 Swipe the main activity screen to the right once to view estimated best efforts (if available on the run activity) and segment results.
 Tapping on a segment in the list of results will bring you to the segment effort page.
 From there, you can tap the Analyze button to see detailed instantaneous segment effort analysis as well as a comparison to your PR on that segment; and scroll down to see the full segment leaderboard.
-That leaderboard can be sorted by the overall results or only those of the athletes you're following - and all Summit filters are available as well.
 Please see our article on segment results for more information and detailed screenshots.

 Viewing Activity Analysis

 Select View Analysis to see the Elevation, Speed/Pace, and Heart Rate (if available) details for the activity.
-A cadence graph is not currently available on the mobile app.
-Summit members with the Analysis Pack can scroll down to see their heart rate analysis (if available), power zone analysis for rides or pace zone analysis for runs.
+A cadence graph is currently only available for ride, virtual ride and e-bike activity types.
+Strava subscribers can scroll down to see their heart rate analysis (if available), power zone analysis for rides or pace zone analysis for runs.